 By taking simple steps in fall, you can ensure your trees enter winter ready to weather whatever nature unleashes.
 To protect your new tree investment in its first winter, follow a simple checklist to take care of roots, trunk and branches.

-- To protect trees from pests, you can spray repellents, but you likely will need to reapply following rain or snow.
+- Protect trees from pests – You can spray repellents, but you likely will need to reapply following rain or snow.
 Repellents have varying rates of effectiveness.
 A more permanent solution is barricading tree trunks with plastic tree guards or quarter-inch wire cages.
 Be sure to install trunk protection above the snow line, or rodents will sit on snow drifts and chew bark.

 Branches And Foliage